nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 1. Iteration: Loops, While, ...
 2. Recursion: Function calls itself Directly or Indirectly

 A function that calls itself is a Recursive Function.

-Direct Recursion: Method calls itself.
+- Direct Recursion: Method calls itself, directly.

 *Remember*: The Call Stack is a LIFO system and recursive functions take advantage of that.

-Indirect recursion: A helper function is called by the 1st function that recurse-calls from there.
+- Indirect recursion: A helper function is called by the 1st function that recurse-calls from there.

 *Note*: At every single iteration the base-case MUST BE TESTED.

-Base Case: Tells recursion when to stop.
+- Base Case: Tells recursion when to stop.
-Recursion does *not* allow 'break' and 'return' statements.
+- Recursion does *not* allow 'break' and 'return' statements.

-## JB Tellez Stacks and Queues

-Execution or Call Stack: First In Last Out frames.
-It's a stack!
-Getting back to something is pretty easy in a stack, compared to a willy-nilly random pile.
-When the Call Stack is empty, the program is over / closed.
-Queues are First In First Out: Formally ordered front to back.
-With queues you put things in the front, and take things out of back/end?

-### Terminology

-Stack

-- Consisted of Nodes, similar to (or the same) as LinkedList Nodes.
-- PUSH: Only puts things on TOP of the stack.
-Handles VALUES *only*!
-- POP: Remove the last-in item from the "top" of the stack. *Could* throw an exception if stack is empty/null, but depends on the implementation.
-- IsEmpty: Check the Stack if it is empty *before* trying to Pop it.
-Can use Try-Catch and handle any exception would be an implementation.
-- Top: The top of the stack.
-- Peek: What's there at the top of the stack, without Popping it.

-FILO

-- First In Last Out
-- Same a LIFO just flipped around
-- The Top's Next is the Node that USED TO BE THE TOP

-Pseudo Code for Push and Pop: See the DS&A Class-10 => resources => stacks_and_queues.md

-*Important*: Be sure to update the this.top property with PUSH and POP operations:

-- Top: private property that tracks the last-in Node reference, or null if there are no nodes
-- Initial state of Stack: Empty list.head needs to be set to null
-- Implement an isEmpty method to test the state of this.top and return true if null, false if has Node
-- Push: Newly created node.next points to head, and then head is pointed to newly created Node
-- Pop: head Node value is stored, then head pointer is moved to head.next, then value is returned to the user
-- Implement a peek method to return the value of top only if isEmpty is false

-Queue

-- Queues have *two ends*: Front and Rear
-- FIFO: First In First Out
-- Enqueue: Nodes are items that are added to the *rear* of the queue
-- Dequeue: Remove the FRONT Node from the QUEUE
-- Front: Same as Rear when there is only one Node.
-Always the "next" node ready to be DEQUEUEd
-- Rear: The last Node that was ENQUEUEd into the Queue
-- Peek: Preview the value of the FRONT Node
-- IsEmpty: Return True if QUEUE size is 0, False if > 0

-The Next property of each Node points *toward the Rear* and *toward the Enqueue side* of the Queue.
-Rear.next will always equal NULL.

-### Calendar Planning

-Due Today:

-1. Prep work: Career Coaching Personal Pitch and Stage Fright assignments
-2. Code Challenge: Partner interviews
-3. Lab: Partners to call an API (Quote APIs).
-Refactor any code from previous lab to prepare for this lab
-4. 9am Friday Zoom: Dr. Robin; 1215 Power-Hour Session; 2pm Zoom: Stacks and Queues with JB Tellez; Feedback assignment(s) too
-5. Monday: NO CLASS
-6. Networking appointments are coming due: 1:1 in-person or remote, outside of this class.
-Targeted company interview counts!

 ## Footer